raspberrypilearning/sensing-space/lesson-2/lesson.md

 1. Use [this guide](link to guides) to share the CSV file with your students.

 1. Your students can follow the instructions in their worksheet to produce a graph of the CSV file using Google Sheets.
-You can amend the instructions if you wish to use a different Spreadsheet application.
+You can amend the instructions if you wish to use a different spreadsheet application.

 ### Keeping the astronauts warm

 1. Explain that the ISS needs to make sure that the astronauts don't get too cold.

 1. Ask students to think of ways in which the engineers that designed the ISS could ensure that the astronauts stay warm.
-Two possible ideas that can be easily investigated are:
+Two possible ideas that can easily be investigated are:
   1. Heating the ISS
   1. Insulating the ISS